jsbin/learn/public/help/what-is-jsbin.md

 # What is JS Bin?

-JS Bin is a tool that *enables* the education and learning web technologies.
+JS Bin is a tool that *enables* you to learn, experiment and teach using web technologies.

 There's a mass of features packed inside of JS Bin, but our aim is to be part of your tool chain to help you solve problems, explore technology and teach others.